Brown Sugar Honey Apple Pie

 Baker's Tips

-• Make sure to use an aluminum pie pan or cast iron.
-My favorites are the USA Pan Pie Pan or the Lodge Cast Iron.
+• Use an aluminum pie pan or cast iron.
 These materials will conduct heat the best and help your crust bake up crisp, especially at higher altitudes.
 Using glass or ceramic is not as good and could result in a soggy bottom crust.
+Get my top picks in The Best Nontoxic Pie Pans to Bake With.

 • I always leave the skins on my apples, but you are welcome to peel them if you want.
 Either way, the pie will be delicious!